Control Council Law No. 1 – Repealing of Nazi Laws

 The Control Council Law No. 1 – Repealing of Nazi Laws (Kontrollratsgesetz Nr.
 1 betreffend die Aufhebung von NS-Recht, short form: Kontrollratsgesetz Nr.
 1) was a law enacted by the Allied Control Council for post–World War II Germany on 20 September 1945.

 Description

-It repealed numerous pieces of legislation enacted by the Nazi regime.
-It also prohibited the application of any German law that might discriminate against any person based on their race, nationality, religious beliefs, or opposition to the NSDAP.
+The law repealed numerous pieces of legislation enacted by the Nazi regime.
+It also prohibited the application of any German law that would discriminate against any person based on their race, nationality, religious beliefs, or opposition to the NSDAP.
 Similar guarantees were included in the Basic Law for the Federal Republic of Germany and, to a lesser extent, the original Constitution of East Germany.

 The repeal of the Enabling Act of 1933 meant that the Weimar Constitution was re-established in theory, but that constitution remained irrelevant on the grounds that the Allied Control Council acted as occupying forces.
 Further denazification of German legislation was carried out in the following years.